brainglobe/brainreg/README.md

 * In the `Plugin Sorter` window, select `napari_get_reader` from the `select hook...` dropdown box
 * Drag `brainreg_standard` (the atlas space viewer plugin) above `brainreg` (the normal plugin) to ensure that the atlas space plugin is used preferentially.

+### Contributing
+Contributions to brainreg are more than welcome.
+Please see the [contributing guide](https://github.com/brainglobe/.github/blob/main/CONTRIBUTING.md).

 ### Citing brainreg